 Discovery and migration

 The original Polynesian settlers discovered the country on deliberate voyages of exploration, navigating by making use of prevailing winds and ocean currents, and observing the stars.
 The navigator credited in some traditions with discovering New Zealand is Kupe.
 Some time later the first small groups arrived from Polynesia.
-Now known as Māori, these tribes did not identify themselves by a collective name until the arrival of Europeans when, to mark their distinction the name Māori, meaning ‘ordinary’, came into use.
+Now known as Māori, these tribes did not identify themselves by a collective name until the arrival of Europeans when, to mark their distinctiveness the name Māori, meaning ‘ordinary’, came into use.

 The Lapita pottery trail